The Kevin McIlvoy Book Prize

 Guidelines for the Kevin McIlvoy Book Prize

-Identifying information for the author must not be included anywhere on the manuscript, including the name of the file or the title field in the submission manager.
+Identifying information for the author must not be included anywhere on the manuscript, including on the name of the file or the title field in the submission manager.
 Manuscripts containing identifying information in any way will be automatically disqualified and the entry fee forfeited.

 A manuscript in its entirety must be previously unpublished.
 It may contain some previously published portions, but it should contain a majority of new work.